antpearson/Mixd-CSS-Framework/README.md

 Mixd CSS Framework
 ==================

 Mixd's framework for beginning any front end build &mdash; containing HTML5, Sass &amp; CSS files, jQuery and a pattern / module library.
-Use of this framework should adhere to the following rules which complement its architecture **based around Jonathan Snook's [SMACSS](http://smacss.com/)**
+Users of this framework should follow the guidelines below, which complement its architecture **based around Jonathan Snook's [SMACSS](http://smacss.com/)**

 ## License